Boeing 727: Noise

-The 727 is one of the noisiest commercial jetliners, categorized as Stage 2 by the U.S. Noise Control Act of 1972, which mandated the gradual introduction of quieter Stage 3 aircraft.
-The 727's JT8D jet engines use older low-bypass turbofan technology, whereas Stage 3 aircraft use the more efficient and quieter high-bypass turbofan design.
-When the Stage 3 requirement was being proposed, Boeing engineers analyzed the possibility of incorporating quieter engines on the 727.
-They determined that the JT8D-200 engine could be used on the two side-mounted pylons.
-The JT8D-200 engines are much quieter than the original JT8D-1 through -17 variant engines that power the 727, as well as more fuel efficient due to the higher bypass ratio, but the structural changes to fit the larger-diameter engine (49.2 in fan diameter in the JT8D-200 compared to 39.9 in in the JT8D-1 through -17) into the fuselage at the number two engine location were prohibitive.

 Current regulations require that a 727, or any other Stage 2 noise jetliner in commercial service must be retrofitted with a hush kit to reduce engine noise to Stage 3 levels to continue to fly in U.S. airspace.
 These regulations have been in effect since December 31, 1999.
 One such hush kit is offered by FedEx, and has been purchased by over 60 customers.
 Aftermarket winglet kits, originally developed by Valsan Partners and later marketed by Quiet Wing Corp. have been installed on many 727s to reduce noise at lower speeds, as well as to reduce fuel consumption.
 In addition, Raisbeck Engineering developed packages to enable 727s to meet the Stage 3 noise requirements.
 These packages managed to get light- and medium-weight 727s to meet Stage 3 with simple changes to the flap and slat schedules.
 For heavier-weight 727s, exhaust mixers must be added to meet Stage 3.
 American Airlines ordered and took delivery of 52 Raisbeck 727 Stage 3 systems.
 Other customers included TWA, Pan Am, Air Algérie, TAME, and many smaller airlines.

 Since September 1, 2010, 727 jetliners (including those with a hush kit) are banned from some Australian airports because they are too loud.